All States/Alaska/Kodiak/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, final inspection before occupancy.
-Additional inspections for electrical, plumbing, and HVAC work as applicable.
+Typical schedule: foundation inspection before concrete pour, framing inspection before insulation, electrical/plumbing rough-in inspections, insulation inspection, and final inspection before occupancy.
+Weather delays common.

 §4